-The student's Major Professor, acting as Chair of the Guidance/Dissertation Committee is responsible for preparing the required formal written report concerning the student's Annual Research Progress Evaluation.
-The form will be e-mailed to all major professors with the ARPE call each spring, but will also always be available at http://cmdb.ucr.edu/current-students.html
+The student's Major Professor, acting as Chair of the Guidance/Dissertation Committee, is responsible for preparing the required formal written report concerning the student's Annual Research Progress Evaluation.
+The form will be e-mailed to all major professors with the ARPE call each spring.
+The form is typically completed at the end of the ARPE meeting and signed by all the Committee members as well as the student.

-The Report should be completed at the ARPE meeting and all Committee members should sign the report.
-Copies of the signed report must be given to the student and each Committee member and a scanned copy of the signed report e-mailed to Mr. Julio Sosa in the CMDB Student Services Advisor by July 15 each year.
+Copies of the signed report must be given to the student and each Committee member and a scanned copy of the signed report e-mailed to Mr. Julio Sosa in the CMDB Student Services Advisor within one week after the ARPE meeting.